ChrstphrHll/npc_gen/students/Aryana Ahrendue.md

 ---
+name: Aryana Ahrendue
+race: Dragonborn
+hair: long spines
+eyes: Hazel
+skin: white
+ideal: Connection
+trait1: Youthful
+trait2: Money-minded
+trait: I would rather make a new friend than a new enemy.
+flaw: If there's a plan, I'll forget it.
+If I don't forget it, I'll ignore it.
+bond: My loyalty to my sovereign is unwavering.
 birthday:
   numeric: 1/30
   written: 30th of Avanent
-bond: My loyalty to my sovereign is unwavering.
-eyes: Hazel
-flaw: If there's a plan, I'll forget it.
-If I don't forget it, I'll ignore it.
-guild: Alderden
-hair: long spines
-ideal: Connection
-name: Aryana Ahrendue
-organizations: []
-partyID: 56
-race: Dragonborn
 relationships:
 - name: Audree Dixon
   type: partymate